We will only achieve our model for reproductive health if we:

 - Ensure the health and well-being of a woman or girl is prioritised over the forced continuation of a pregnancy.
 Treatment must not be denied or delayed because a woman is pregnant.

-- Recognise abortion as a necessary element of
+- Recognise abortion as a necessary element of obstetric care.

 - Acknowledge that women and girls need to end pregnancies for many reasons and that those reasons should be respected and remain private.

-- Remove criminal sanctions for people seeking to end
+- Remove criminal sanctions for people seeking to end a pregnancy.

 - Allow medical professionals to provide quality,